cmluna2913/WaterWell/README.md

 I want to find a better way to categorize them and perhaps avoid using *other* since that may become the majority class after combining them all.
 I would also like to continue to hyperparameter tune to get a better estimator for my model.

+At this point in time, I have learned how to create and use neural networks.
+I will be incorporating neural networks into this project to see the comparison between them and previous methods that I have used.
+I will create another notebook that will contain the steps I took towards incorporating neural networks.